Toyota halting contributions to U.S. lawmakers who opposed Biden certification

 “We are actively listening to our stakeholders and, at this time, have decided to stop contributing to those members of Congress who contested the certification of certain states in the 2020 election,” the company said.

-More than 535 people have been arrested and charged with joining an attack on the U.S. Capitol on Jan.
-6 in an unsuccessful attempt to stop Congress from certifying Biden's election victory over Trump.
+More than 535 people have been arrested and charged with joining a violent attack on the U.S. Capitol on Jan.
+6 in an unsuccessful attempt to stop Congress from certifying Biden’s election victory over Trump.

-Citizens for Responsibility and Ethics in Washington said on June 23 that Toyota made $56,000 in total donations to 38 of the 147 Republican lawmakers who voted against Biden's electoral certification and said it was the most any company directly contributed to lawmakers who opposed certification.
+Citizens for Responsibility and Ethics in Washington (CREW) reported on June 23 that Toyota made $56,000 in total donations to 38 of the 147 Republican lawmakers who voted against Biden’s electoral certification and said it was the most any company directly contributed to lawmakers who opposed certification.

 That disclosure and subsequent media coverage prompted a frenzy of criticism of Toyota, which had earlier defended the donations.

-The Lincoln Project, a group that has broadcast ads critical of Trump, on Thursday posted an ad criticizing Toyota's donations to those Republicans.
+The Lincoln Project, a group largely of Republicans that are critical of Trump, on Thursday posted an ad calling out Toyota’s donations to those Republicans.

 Our Standards: The Thomson Reuters Trust Principles.